International Amateur Theatre Association: Events

-The AITA/IATA Drama in Education Congress has been held biennially since 1974.
+The AITA/IATA Drama in Education Congress has been held biennially since 1974 in Austria.

+Mondial du Théâtre The World Festival of Amateur Theatre is held every four years since 1957 in Monaco.

 Anniversary

 In 2002, AITA/IATA commemorated its 50th anniversary by publishing a booklet that reflects on the organization's growth and development.
 The booklet is available in English, French, and Spanish.